 If you can, have a backup laptop that’s fully charged and set up your webinar platform and slides in case something goes wrong with the equipment you are using.

 It’s important to practice your webinar before you run it, and this includes doing a test run on the platform to ensure you are familiar with how it will work on the day.
 It’s a good idea to run a test with your speakers as well.

 Don’t forget to record your webinar by using the recording function of your platform.
 You can use this recording in a number of ways, such as distributing it to those who missed your webinar, replaying in a different time zone, or repurposing it for social media.

 After the webinar, send your attendees an email to thank them for attending and request any feedback so you can learn for your next event.
 A quick survey is an easy way to get feedback.
 If possible, include a link to the recording of the event for those who weren’t able to attend.

 We know running a webinar may sound like a lot of work, but in many ways, webinars are much easier to organise than a physical event.
 Webinars also allow you to reach a larger audience as there are no geographical barriers to stop people attending your event.

-If you have any questions, contact your local regional coordinator or leave a post in our discussion forum.
+If you have any questions, contact your local regional coordinator.